List of recurring The Simpsons characters: Cesar and Ugolin

 Cesar (voiced by Harry Shearer in most appearances, Hank Azaria in "To Courier with Love") and Ugolin (voiced by Dan Castellaneta) are an uncle-and-nephew pair of stereotypical Frenchmen who, in "The Crepes of Wrath", make Bart a slave at their "Chateau Maison" winery and put antifreeze in their wine to increase the profit.

 In "Lisa the Greek", they are briefly shown watching TV in their apartment in Paris.

+In "Last Exit to Springfield", they are briefly shown looting a store during the blackout.

 In "To Courier with Love", they are leathermakers who try to kill an endangered blue snake that Homer was supposed to send them to pay for a trip to France.
 They try to capture it on their own and fail.

 They take their names from Cesar and Ugolin, shifty and greedy uncle-and-nephew characters from the films Jean de Florette and Manon des Sources.

 Charlie

-Charlie (voiced by Dan Castellaneta) works at the Springfield Nuclear Power Plant as the 'Dangerous Emissions Supervisor'.
+Charlie (voiced by Dan Castellaneta, Hank Azaria in "Opposites A-Frack") worked at the Springfield Nuclear Power Plant as the 'Dangerous Emissions Supervisor'.
 Due to reporting gross safety violations (including a painted-on emergency exit door), he was briefly replaced by Mindy Simmons, but she got fired afterwards due to alcoholism and disruptive behavior.
 His first appearance was in "Life on the Fast Lane".
 He was briefly out of work due to an unnamed on-the-job injury, where he collected workers' compensation; however, future episodes show him back to work.
-He has a wife and two kids, as well as a sister with a wooden leg (which Charlie used as a lucky bat).
+He had a wife and two kids, as well as a sister with a wooden leg (which Charlie used as a lucky bat).
 In "The Trouble with Trillions", Charlie tells Homer (who is working undercover) that he has plans to overrun the American government due to their stalling on making HDTV available; he is soon arrested by FBI agents for conspiracy.

+Charlie is currently deceased in the present day story following his demise in the Season 35 episode "Cremains of the Day" in which he sacrifices himself to save the urn containing Larry's ashes.

 Dan Castellaneta said that he did "an imitation of Lenny" for the voice.